AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 // create a chart and set the data chart = anychart.venn(data);

-// configure labels of intersections chart.intersections().labels().format("{%X}");
+// configure the labels of intersections chart.intersections().labels().format("{%X}");

 // set the container id